Mendicant orders

-Mendicant orders are, primarily, certain Catholic Christian religious orders that have adopted a lifestyle of poverty, traveling, and living in urban areas for purposes of preaching, evangelization, and ministry, especially to the poor.
-At their foundation these orders rejected the previously established monastic model.
-This model prescribed living in one stable, isolated community where members worked at a trade and owned property in common, including land, buildings and other wealth.
-By contrast, the mendicants avoided owning property at all, did not work at a trade, and embraced a poor, often itinerant lifestyle.
+Mendicant orders are primarily certain Catholic religious orders that have vowed for their male members a lifestyle of poverty, traveling, and living in urban areas for purposes of preaching, evangelization, and ministry, especially to less wealthy individuals.
+At their foundation these orders rejected the previously established monastic model, which prescribed living in one stable, isolated community where members worked at a trade and owned property in common, including land, buildings and other wealth.
+By contrast, the mendicants avoided owning property, did not work at a trade, and embraced a poor, often itinerant lifestyle.
 They depended for their survival on the goodwill of the people to whom they preached.
+The members of these orders are not called monks but friars.

 The term "mendicant" is also used with reference to some non-Christian religions to denote holy persons committed to an ascetic lifestyle, which may include members of religious orders and individual holy persons.

-Main mendicant orders
+Active orders

-The Second Council of Lyon (1274) established four main mendicant orders, created in the first half of the 13th century:
+The Second Council of Lyon (1274) recognised four main mendicant orders, created in the first half of the 13th century: